ajavamind/rca-studio2/README.md

 ### RCA Video Coin Arcade Game Console

 The RCA Video Coin Arcade console games preceded the Studio 2 and were built around June 1975 based on dated circuit schematics from the Hagley Library.
 A RCA internal correspondence document, "COSMAC Coin Machine - Status Report" dated 26 December, 1974 from Joe Weisbecker and Phillip Baltzer describes staged plans for a Video Coin Arcade machine (Hagley Library Acc 2464, Box 919, Folder 4).
-The Hagley library also photos of the Arcade game consoles.
+The Hagley library has photos of the Arcade game consoles.

 The consoles were placed in a shopping mall to evaluate the marketability of the game systems.
 Based on information from the Hagley Museum and Library, Wilmington, Delaware, I was able to emulate the circuit board for these games.
-The console game board used the 1801 (two integrated circuits) as the microprocessor.
+The console game board used the 1801 microprocessor (two integrated circuits).
-The RCA Arcade consoles had a screen resolution of 32x64 pixels that was the same as the Studio 2.
+The RCA Arcade consoles had a screen resolution of 64x32 pixels that is the same as the Studio 2.

 ![Screenshot of RCA Arcade Swords Game](Studio2/screenshot/screen5.png)